Consistency for constrained maximum likelihood estimation and clustering based on mixtures of elliptically-symmetric distributions under general data generating processes: The MLE functional in the mixture case

 \section{The MLE functional in the mixture case}

-After having showed the nonparametric consistency of the MLE for its own canonical functional, here we investigate the canonical functional for a $P$ that is a mixture of $K$ well enough separated nonparametric components $Q_1,\ldots,Q_K$.
+After having showed the nonparametric consistency of the MLE for its own canonical functional, here we investigate the canonical functional for a $P$ that is a mixture of $K$ well enough separated nonparametric components $Q_1,\ldots,Q_K$ (see \cite{hunter24} for methods that address this problem explicitly).

 Such a $P$ can be interpreted as generating $K$ well separated clusters, even though the $Q_k,\ k=1,\ldots,K,$ can be chosen so flexibly that one or more of them themselves could be multimodal or even a mixture of well separated components generating homogeneous data.
 As the MLE functional of the mixture of ESDs enforces $K$ components to be fitted to $P$, it seems reasonable, interpreting these as corresponding to $K$ clusters, to expect that they align with $Q_1,\ldots,Q_K$ also in the latter case if the separation between $Q_1,\ldots,Q_K$ is stronger than the separation between any ``subcomponents'' of any $Q_k$.